gigamon-dev/SubspaceServer/doc/additional-features.md

 ---
 ## ArenaManager - Player Entering packet to include multiple
 When a player enters an arena, the server sends a list of all players currently in the arena.
 This is done with the 0x03 (Player Entering) game packet which is sent reliably.
 ASSS sends (queues up) one packet for each player in the arena.
 E.g., if there were 150 players in the arena, it queues up 150 separate packets.
-In turn, the network module will send these reliable packets in grouped packets (albeit with the  limitations describe in [Network module - reliable packet grouping](#network-module---reliable-packet-grouping)).
+In turn, the network module will send these reliable packets in grouped packets (albeit with the limitations described in [Network module - reliable packet grouping](#network-module---reliable-packet-grouping)).

 The 0x03 (Player Entering) game packet allows for sending multiple in 1 packet.
 That is, the entire 0x03 is can be repeated for each player, sent in 1 jumbo packet.
 Subspace Server .NET does this, and depending on the resulting size, the Network module may split the jumbo packet